oakes/clojure-assignments/curriculum/week2.md

-## Week 2 - Recursion and Java Interop
+## Week 2 - Recursion and Parallelism

 ### Day 1